Pianist/composer, Matthew Fries, is professor of jazz piano at Western Michigan University.

-Matthew has been playing piano all his life.
-He was born in the small town of Selinsgrove, Pennsylvania, and grew up in a musical home.
+Born in the small town of Selinsgrove, Pennsylvania, Matthew grew up in a musical home.
 His mother was a classical singer.
 His father was a professor of piano at Susquehanna University and was Matthew’s first teacher, teaching him piano and music theory.
-During high school he played trumpet and sang in school choruses, but returned to piano after a college jazz history course awakened his interest in jazz piano.
+He caught “the jazz bug” after a college jazz history course awakened his interest in jazz piano.
 He earned a Bachelor’s Degree from Ithaca College and went on to earn a Master’s Degree from The University of Tennessee, where he taught undergraduate classes and studied with jazz piano great, Donald Brown.

-Matthew now lives and works in New York City.
-He tours frequently with his collaborative trio, TRI-FI, and with singer, Curtis Stigers, as a regular member of his band.
-He continues to perform with a diverse lineup of artists that has included Stacey Kent, Ann Hampton Callaway, DeeDee Bridgewater, Vincent Herring, Steve Wilson, Dave Samuels, Claudio Roditi, Terell Stafford, and many others.
+Matthew lived in New York City for almost 25 years performing with many of the greatest jazz musicians.
+He maintains a busy teaching and touring schedule – touring frequently with his collaborative trio, TRI-FI, and with singer, Curtis Stigers, as a regular member of his band.
+He continues to perform with a diverse lineup of artists that has included Curtis Stigers, Stacey Kent, Ann Hampton Callaway, DeeDee Bridgewater, Vincent Herring, Steve Wilson, Joel Frahm, Steve LaSpina, Dave Samuels, Claudio Roditi, Terell Stafford, and many others.

 “Vintage Vibe has captured and improved every detail of the classic electric piano – the tone, the feel, the nuance of the attack – and packaged it up with modern electronics in a downright sexy lightweight design.
 I’m in love.” – Matthew Fries

-Check out the Vintage Vibe in these videos from the show at the Blue Note in NYC.
+Check out the Vintage Vibe in these videos from the (718) CD release show at the Blue Note in NYC.